Don’t Believe Companies That Guarantee They Can “Delete Negative Search Results.”

 Let’s take a look at where Google stands on the issue of removing negative search results.

-As you can see from the notes above, Google also takes a firm stance on deleting content which does not fall into very specific categories.
+As you can see from the Google Search Help link above, Google also takes a firm stance on deleting content which does not fall into very specific categories.
 In many cases, you will need court documents and the help of a lawyer to prove defamation claims.
 Unless there is content which includes these specific instances, Google may not remove negative content even with the help of council.

 Be extremely cautious when dealing with any online reputation management company that guarantees to delete negative search results.
 Do not take for granted that what is being advertised is legal, especially if the solution involves modifying court documents in any way.